 Hearing One Another

-Hearing One Another is a Second Science Project workshop.
-Through innovative and interactive learning, it provides an opportunity for participants to better appreciate the richness of one another’s identities and to start developing conversation habits that can promote more meaningful interactions and a stronger sense of belonging.
+Hearing One Another is a workshop produced by Second Science Project and disseminated by UChicago Inclusion Workshops.
+Through innovative and interactive learning, it provides an opportunity for participants to better appreciate the richness of one another’s identities and start developing conversation habits that can promote more meaningful interactions and a stronger sense of belonging.
 Hearing One Another highlights how understanding can be practiced as a skill, with many benefits for the climate in our community.

-This workshop is now being made available to the entire University community.
+This workshop is available to the entire University community.
 Sign up with your class, department, residence hall, RSO, center, or any other group you think might benefit.
 Hearing One Another is two hours long and is ideal for groups of 15-30 people.
+The second workshop in the Inclusion series, Inclusion in Practice, is also accepting participants.

-In partnership with the University of Chicago Booth School of Business and The Second City, the Second Science Project (SSP) intersects behavioral science with improvisational practice to cultivate insights and interpersonal skills central to understanding one another.
+In partnership with The Second City, and founded at the University of Chicago Booth School of Business, the Second Science Project (SSP) workshops intersect behavioral science with improvisational practice to cultivate insights and interpersonal skills central to understanding one another.

 This collaboration does not take improvisation as a form of entertainment, but rather as a feature of daily life—something people must do every time they find themselves in a situation they didn’t completely foresee.
 This evidence-driven collaboration seeks to help people not only understand, but practice adapting their own behavior to accommodate how people improvise their responses to the everyday world.